MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-view-table-data.md

 -->
 ## Constraints
-You cannot run virtual tables or the following system tables:
+You cannot view virtual tables or the following system tables:

 |  ID  |  Name  |
 |------|--------|